 Function Delegated: This text is provided as a reference only.
 Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [see below].
-2. The write off of any amount of money that it is owed to the City.
-Note that: Function 1 applies to fees and charges as they are incurred; and • Function 2 applies to debts owed to the City.
+The waiver or grant of concessions in relation to any amount of money that it is owed to the City (but specifically excludes rates and service charges); or The write off of any amount of money that it is owed to the City.
+Note that: Function 1 applies to fees and charges as they are incurred;andFunction 2 applies to debts owed to the City.
 Statutory Power being Delegated: Local Government Act 1995 s.6.12(1) (b) & (c) Power to defer, grant discounts, waive or write off debts Power is originally assigned to: Local Government Statutory Power of Delegation: Local Government Act 1995: s.5.42 - Delegation of some power or duties to the CEO s.5.43 - Limitations on delegation to the CEO Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: Subject to: a) Section 6.12(2) of the Act which states that Section 6.12 (1) (b) "waive or grant concessions" does not apply to an amount of money owing in respect of rates and service charges; b) the waiver, concession or write off of money owing not exceeding \$1020,000.
 All waivers, concessions or write offs of money owing greater than \$5001 to be reported to the Audit and Risk Committee; and c) Council's Accounting Policy.
-Statutory Power to Sub- Delegate: Local Government Act 1995 s.5.44 CEO may delegate powers and duties to other employees CEO's Sub-Delegation: The exercise of the delegated power does not include the power of delegation Director Corporate Strategy & Performance Director Community & Place Director Assets Director Planning & Sustainability CEO's Conditions on Sub-delegation: Subject to the same conditions on delegation to the CEO except to a maximum of \$10,000.
+Statutory Power to Sub- Delegate: Local Government Act 1995 s.5.44 CEO may delegate powers and duties to other employees CEO's Sub-Delegation: The exercise of the delegated power does not include the power of delegation Director Community & Place CEO's Conditions on Sub-delegation: Subject to the same conditions on delegation to the CEO except to a maximum of \$10,000.

 Record Keeping Statement (LGA 1995) s5.46(3) " A person to whom a power or duty is delegated under this Act is to keep records in accordance with regulations in relation to the exercise of the power or the discharge of the duty."
-The full details of the waiver, recorded on the appropriate finan
+The full details of the waiver recorded on the appropriate fina , concession or write off to be incial record.

-Compliance Links Financial Interest Return requ d - Yes
+Compliance Links Financial Interest Return require ed - Yes

-Delegation Administration:
+Delegation Administration ո:

 Decision Reference Decision Reference Decision Reference

-1 .
-17/46347 6.
+1. 17/46347 6.
 11.

 2. CE01-06/18 7.
 12.

-3 .
-19/470186 8.
+3. 19/470186 8.
 13.

 4. 9.
 14.